ggdurrant/Femoral-Implant-Stress-Distribution/README.md

 ## Results
 The max stresses and corresponding locations for each case can be calculated, as well as looking at the distribution of compressive and tensile stresses, which are plotted with the neutral axis.

-### The stress distribution of the variable BMD heterogenous bone
+The stress distribution of the variable BMD heterogenous bone can then be plotted.

 ### without an implant:
 ![NA](https://github.com/ggdurrant/Femoral-Implant-Stress-Distribution/blob/main/images/noImplant.png)